Welcome back to another week of the Teaching Kids About Character series. This week’s topic, S is for Social, is a tough one to tackle.

-According to Naomi Aldort, author of Raising Our Children, Raising Ourselves: Transforming parent-child relationships from reaction and struggle to freedom, power and joy, the primary emotion behind aggression is a feeling of helplessness.
+According to Naomi Aldort, author of Raising Our Children, Raising Ourselves, the primary emotion behind aggression is a feeling of helplessness.

 If a child’s aggression is often directed towards you, Naomi suggests that you might be exercising too much control over your child, and the relationship would benefit from you giving your child more power through choice.

 When a child is aggressing towards another child, it is likely that they are unable to express their feelings of helplessness to get what they want – and so they hit/push/kick/yell etc.

 The key then becomes helping them express what they want without them having to do those things.

 2. Accept the Feelings, NOT the Behaviours

 According to Adele Faber and Elaine Mazlish, authors of How to Talk So Kids Will Listen & Listen So Kids Will Talk, when kids are angry, the first thing we need to do is acknowledge their feelings.

 It’s one of the best ways of diffusing negative emotions and it can be as simple as saying, “You look REALLY upset!”
 To learn even more about this simple skill and to find examples, read our B is for Behaved and M is for Mellow posts.

 In an ideal world, we can catch our kids as they are getting upset, and acknowledge those upset feelings before aggression occurs.
 But it doesn’t always work that way, does it?
 So, what do we do if our child becomes aggressive?

 According to Diana Loomans, author of What All Children Want Their Parents to Know, it is important to respond to anger and aggression in a caring, supportive way, instead of with more anger.